Admission Policy

 Policy

 Cornerstone International Community College of Canada admits qualified students without discrimination regarding race, colour, creed, national or ethnic origin, marital status, sexual orientation, age, or religion.
-Applicants must meet program prerequisites and have sufficient financial support for his/her study in Canada.
+Applicants must meet program prerequisites and have sufficient financial support for their study in Canada.

 Procedures

-3. Evidence of Admission Requirements is confirmed by the International Student Advisor.
+Evidence of Admission Requirements is confirmed by the International Student Advisor.

-5. After receiving evidence that the prospective student meets all the admission criteria, the International Student Advisor prepares an invoice; and the Admission Coordinator prepares the Letter of Acceptance.
+After receiving evidence that the prospective student meets all the admission criteria, the International Student Advisor prepares an invoice; and the Admission Coordinator prepares the Letter of Acceptance.
 These are forwarded to the student for review.